KSheeds1/Katie-Sheedy-Portfolio/README.md

 * All links will open on to a new tab as a result of 'target="_blank"', each link has been tested to ensure it reaches the desired destination.
 * Contact form testing was achieved by:
     * Go to the 'Contact' section.
-    * Attempt to submit the empty form and an error message is received to 'please fill in the required field.
+    * Attempt to submit the empty form and an error message is received to 'please fill in the required field'.
-    * Attempt to submit the form with an invaild email and an error message is received
+    * Attempt to submit the form with an invaild email and an error message is received to 'please include an '@' symbol in the email address'.
+    * Due to the 'required' attribute, all fields must be filled out for the form to be submitted, once all fields are filled out correctly the page will reload.